Cassiopeia19/manage-my-finances/README.md

 4) H2 Database. . .the description of which states, "Provides a fast in-memory database that supports JDBC API and R2DBC access, with a small (2mb) footprint.
 Supports embedded and server modes, as well as browser-based console application".

-Once created, it was then imported into Eclipse IDE.

 This app currently reads/writes to a H2 database; mySQL is desired in the near future.